Degrees and Certifications:

 B: Students will complete school with academic prep. essential to choose from a wide range of substantial post-secondary options, including college.

 C: Students will understand the relationship of academics to the world of work and to life at home and in the community.

 A: Students will acquire the skills to investigate the world of work in relation to knowledge of self and to make informed career decisions.

 B: Students will employ strategies to achieve future career goals with success and satisfaction.

 C: Students will understand the relationship between personal qualities, education, training and the world of work.

-A: Students will acquire the knowledge, attitudes and interpersonal skills to help them understand and respect self and others.
+A: Students will acquire knowledge, attitudes and interpersonal skills to help them understand and respect themselves and others.

-B: Students will make decisions, set goals and take necessary action to achieve goals.
+B: Students will make decisions, set goals and take the necessary action to achieve their goals.

 C: Students will understand safety and survival skills.